Gaurav075/Expenze-Tracker/README.md

 ## Check Responsive

-Expenze is designed with a mobile-first approach, ensuring a seamless experience across all devices.
+Wealthify is designed with a mobile-first approach, ensuring a seamless experience across all devices.
 Click the image below to view the app's responsive design in action.

 <div align="center">
   <a href="https://ui.dev/amiresponsive?url=https://priyamaggarwal18.github.io/Expense-Tracker/" target="_blank">